chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 And this will loop through all values of the `extensions` range and execute the described pipeline.

 #### The `update` Section
 This final section of the YAML file is only required when submitting the package to the Wolfi OS repository.
-The update section is used by Wolfi CI/CD systems to detect new package releases.
+The `update` section is used by Wolfi CI/CD systems to detect new package releases.

 Wolfi uses multiple tools and services to keep track of upstream releases, including the [Release Monitoring](https://release-monitoring.org/) service.
-For packages that are released via GitHub, tracking is made via the project org/name and a monitored tag.
+For packages that are released via GitHub, tracking occurs using the project org/name and a monitored tag.

 Here's an example of the update section of the PHP package, which uses the Release Monitoring service: